immediatus/immediatus.github.io/content/blog/2025-10-20/index.md

 where \\(P_{95}(H_{dsp})\\) is the 95th percentile latency for each DSP, capped at \\(T_{global} = 100ms\\).

+**Implementation Details:**

+**Data Structure:** [HdrHistogram](https://github.com/HdrHistogram/HdrHistogram) (High Dynamic Range Histogram)
+- **Why not t-digest?** HdrHistogram provides exact percentile calculations with bounded memory (O(1) per recording), while t-digest uses approximation.
+For timeout decisions affecting revenue, we need precision.
+- **Memory footprint:** ~2KB per DSP histogram (50 DSPs × 2KB = 100KB per Ad Server instance)
+- **Configuration:** Track 1-1000ms range with 2 significant digits precision

+**Storage & Update:**
+- **Location:** In-memory per Ad Server instance (not Redis) - each instance tracks its own latency view
+- **Update frequency:** Real-time on every DSP response (asynchronous update, no blocking)
+- **Aggregation window:** Rolling 5-minute window (balances responsiveness vs stability)
+- **Persistence:** Not required - histograms rebuild from live traffic within minutes after instance restart

+**Cold Start Handling:**
+- **New DSPs:** Default timeout = 100ms (global max) until 100 samples collected
+- **After restart:** Use global default (100ms) for first 60 seconds, then switch to histogram-based
+- **Minimum sample size:** Require 100 responses before using P95 (prevents single outlier from setting timeout)

+**Operational Flow:**

+Each Ad Server instance maintains an in-memory map of DSP identifiers to their latency histograms.
+When a DSP response arrives, the latency is recorded asynchronously into that DSP's histogram without blocking the critical path.
+When initiating a new RTB request, the system queries the histogram for that DSP's P95 latency - if the histogram exists and has sufficient samples (≥100), use the P95 value capped at 100ms; otherwise, use the global default of 100ms.

+**Example Scenario:**
+- DSP-A consistently responds in 60-70ms → P95 = 68ms → timeout set to 68ms
+- DSP-B highly variable (50-150ms) → P95 = 142ms → timeout capped at 100ms
+- DSP-C (new) with only 30 samples → timeout = 100ms (default until 100 samples)

+This allows fast, reliable DSPs to contribute to lower overall latency (saving 20-30ms on the critical path) while protecting against slow DSPs that would violate the budget.

+**Trade-off Analysis:**
+- **Pro:** Fast DSPs get lower timeouts (60-70ms) → platform can return responses 20-30ms earlier
+- **Con:** Slow DSPs get cut off earlier → potential revenue loss if they have high bids
+- **Monitoring:** Track "timeout revenue loss" metric (bids that arrived late but would have won)

 **Strategy 3: Progressive Auction**

 - Run preliminary auction at 80ms with available bids